arvindnswamy/WorldWaterReservoirs/README.md

 Collection of codes and data from different water reservoirs around the world.
 USGS has data for many reservoirs in the US.
 In India, data are available for reservoirs supplying water to Hyderabad and Chennai.
 These data are available from the respective city water department websites.
 URLs are included in the relevant files.

-Data from USGS website: ExtractingVolumeLevelInformationFromUSGSReservoirData.ipynb Data from Hyderabad: AccessingReservoirLevelDataFromHyderabadWaterWorks.ipynb Data from Chennai: ExtractingDataFromChennaiWaterBoardReservoirLevels.ipynb
+**Data from USGS website**: ExtractingVolumeLevelInformationFromUSGSReservoirData.ipynb

+**Data from Hyderabad**: AccessingReservoirLevelDataFromHyderabadWaterWorks.ipynb

+**Data from Chennai**: ExtractingDataFromChennaiWaterBoardReservoirLevels.ipynb

 The data for different reservoirs are stored as csv files.